How to Start a Business in Wisconsin (Updated 2024)

 6. Pick a Business Location and Check Zoning

 Sole proprietorships.
-Pay state taxes on business income as part of their personal state income tax returns (Form 1).
+Sole proprietors pay business income as part of their personal income tax returns.

 Partnerships.
 Partners pay state taxes on partnership income on personal tax returns.
 In addition, most Wisconsin partnerships also must file Form 3, Wisconsin Partnership Return.

 Corporations.
 Shareholders must pay state taxes on their dividends from the corporation.
-A shareholder-employee with a salary also must pay state income tax on his or her personal state tax return.
-Moreover, the corporation itself is subject to Wisconsin corporation franchise tax.
-Finally, corporations must file an annual report with the Wisconsin DFI.
+A shareholder-employee with a salary also must pay state income tax on their personal state tax return.
+Wisconsin corporations must pay either the state's corporation income or franchise tax using the corporation franchise or income tax return.
+Corporations with annual gross receipts of more than $4 million must also pay an economic development surcharge.
+Finally, corporations, like LLCs, must file an annual report with the DFI.

 And, apart from Wisconsin taxes, there are always federal income and employer taxes.
 Check IRS Publications 334, Tax Guide for Small Business, and 583, Taxpayers Starting a Business.